sastrand/graph_hw/README.md

 6. What percentage of their network could Amtrak discontinue if they implemented this new minimal route?

 ### Submission Options
-* Submit your assignment as a single pdf to `sastrand@pdx.edu` before the due date above.
+* Zip your program files and example test output up into one zipped directory and submit it to D2L.
 * Create a private github repository and add github user `sastrand` as a collaborator.
 Email me with your repo link anytime before the due date.
-I will pull a final copy when I grade.
-Please make one `.txt` or `.md` file in the repo that will serve as your submission.
-For each question that includes code, include a link in your submission document to the file in the repo containing the relevant code.
+Please make one `.txt` or `.md` file with your example output.

 > Amtrak map image credit: https://upload.wikimedia.org/wikipedia/commons/9/9f/Amtrakfreqmapcolor.png
 > `amtrak_euc.txt` source: https://github.com/jeff-lund/AmtrakHeuristics